collaborativebioinformatics/Model_Garbage_Collection/README.md

 ## Methods

 ### Data Preparation
+#### Subgraph creation
-(download.py) For purposes of the hackathon, we needed a workable test set.
-We queried a knowledge graph to retrieve an extended network of entities associated with Alzheimer's disease, including related genes, phenotypes, and neurodegenerative conditions.
-The query captures first- and second-degree connections to generate a subgraph containing approximately 3,000 to 8,000 edges, which is then saved as a JSON file for further analysis.
+For purposes of the hackathon, we needed a workable test set.
+We queried the Monarch Knowledge Graph to retrieve an extended network of entities associated with Alzheimer's disease, including related genes, phenotypes, and neurodegenerative conditions.
+We then extracted first- and second-degree connections to generate a subgraph containing approximately 1,700 edges, which is then saved as a JSON file for further analysis.
 This approach enables comprehensive exploration of the molecular and phenotypic landscape surrounding Alzheimer's disease.
-- Queried the Monarch Knowledge Graph for entities related to Alzheimer’s disease, including genes, phenotypes, and neurodegenerative conditions.
-Query: "What genes, phenotypes, and related conditions are associated with Alzheimer's disease?"
-- Extracted first- and second-degree neighbors to build a subgraph of ~3,000–8,000 edges.
--  Returns an extended network around Alzheimer's disease:
-   - Core Alzheimer's disease entity
-   - Associated genes and variants
-   - Phenotypic manifestations
-   - Related neurodegenerative condition
-- Randomly removed a percentage of edges to create “ground-truth missing links” for evaluation.
-- Saved the resulting graph as JSON for downstream tasks.

-Expected: ~3K-8K edges

-### Parsing edges
+#### JSON to CSV conversion
 A custom function `parse_edges_to_csv()` extracts `subject`, `predicate`, and `object` fields from the raw `edges.jsonl` file into a clean CSV format.
-   - Invalid JSON lines are skipped, ensuring robust parsing.
+   -Script  Invalid JSON lines are skipped, ensuring robust parsing.

 ```
 python
    parse_edges_to_csv("./data/example_edges.jsonl", "edges_output.csv")
 ```

-### Simulating missing links
+#### Simulating missing links
+Randomly removed a percentage of edges to create “ground-truth missing links” for evaluation.

 Random chunks of the graph are selected with select_chunk_and_remove_predicates().

 A user-defined percentage of predicates (e.g., 50%) are removed per predicate type to create “masked” graphs for edge reconstruction experiments.